-In your first Then write it neatly in your boo paragraph, say where the animal lives and whether it lives alone or in a group.
+In your first paragraph, say where the animal lives and whether it lives alone or in a group.

 In your second paragraph, describe your animal: how big is it, and what does it look like?

 In your third paragraph, explain how your animal communicates: what sounds does it make?

 Finally, say how long your animal lives and whether or not it is an endangered species.

+Fun

-Fun Read th is poem and act it out:
+Read this poem and act it out:

 The elephant goes Like this, like that.
 He's terribly big, And he's terribly fat.
 He has no fingers, And he has no toes.
 But he waves his trunk wherever he goes.
 (Move around slowly on all fours, like an elephant.)

 (Stand up, reach up high with your arms.)

 (Stretch your arms out to the sides to show how fat the elephant is.)

 (Make fists, hiding your fingers.)

 (Wiggle your toes.)

-What do you know about sharks?
 Look at the picture of the shark and describe it to your group.